jakunut453/Courega/README.md

 ## Nodejs Concepts used in making the application

-* Modules - used exports to increase readability of code.
+* Modules - used exports to increase readability of code. functions are defined in `utility.js` which are used in `server.js`
 * Comments - Correct amount of comments are written to increase readability.
 * Files - used file read and writes to manage the database.
 * Lodash - The databases where stored as JSON arrays.
 Used Lodash to manipulate data and Add, Delete, Search entries.